Spending a Penny

-What pram do we use?
+What pram do you use?

 At the moment Lily and I have a Doona carseat / stroller.
 It is small, light and easy to manoeuvre we love it and I would highly recommend this model for city and suburban use.